wipplelang/teach/src/resources/drawing-with-turtle/lesson/index.md

 -   Construct a complex shape using the `repeat` command.

--   Recognize `repeat`'s value as a form of abstraction.
+-   Discuss `repeat`'s value as a form of abstraction.

 ---